godotengine/godot-docs/tutorials/3d/spatial_material.rst

 .. image:: img/spatial_material10.png

 This is commonly used to create cheap outlines.
-Add a second material pass, make it black an unshaded, reverse culling (Cull Front), and add some grow:
+Add a second material pass, make it black and unshaded, reverse culling (Cull Front), and add some grow:

 .. image:: img/spatial_material11.png